haex-space/haex-sdk/README.md

 When users install your extension:

-1. HaexHub extracts the `.haextension` file
+1. HaexVault extracts the `.haextension` file
 2. Verifies the signature using the `public_key`
 3. Computes the hash and checks it matches
 4. Rejects installation if verification fails